niharikasw91/webbrowser/README.md

 Then, from your extension's path, start an HTTP server by running npx serve:
 `$ npx serve --cors -l 5000 --ssl-cert $HOME/certs/localhost.pem --ssl-key $HOME/certs/localhost-key.pem`

+or use the script which compiles and start the extension locally `npm run test-extension`

 Should see the output like the following
 npx: installed 78 in 2.196s